 According to Poultry Club SA, there are two types of Naked Necks, the one is purebred and has a completely naked neck, while there other is not purebred and has a tassel on the front part of the neck.
 They are classified as a heavy breed, with the roosters weighing roughly 1,5 kg when they are 16 weeks old, 1,95 kg at 20 weeks and 3,5 kg when fully grown.

 Ovambo chickens originated in the Ovamboland of northern Namibia.
-The breed is characterised as layers.
-They have a dark to black colour, with streaks of white and or orange.
+This African chicken breed is characterised in layers, as they have a dark to black colour, with streaks of white and or orange.

 Their light weight allows them to fly and roost in trees to avoid predators.
 According to Wicked Food Earth, the birds are highly aggressive and agile, known to catch and eat mice and young rats.